yhakbar/ya/docs/config.md

   chdir: $GIT_ROOT
 ```

 The value of `chdir` can be any valid path.
 It can be an absolute path, a relative path, or a path relative to the root of the git repository that the current directory is in.

-You can use the `$GIT_ROOT` variable to refer to the root of the git repository that the current directory is in.
+You can use the special `$GIT_ROOT` variable to refer to the root of the git repository that the current directory is in.

 ### From